 Now that you’ve chosen which part(s) of the Bible to memorize, set out a plan and executed on that plan, let’s make sure you don’t forget it!

-It’s worth the effort to set up a good review regimen for yourself.
+It’s worth the effort to set up a good review regimen for yourself to ensure you remember all the words of the verses you have memorized.
 Here are a few ideas to get you started:

 As shown in the video, here are a few ideas for how you can review the Scripture that you memorize: